Find a code or term

 - Directive 14 – This rule allowes certain professionals to approve their own building applications without waiting for a full review by the Department of Buildings (DOB).

-- DOF – NYC Department of Finance - handles property tax bills, tax classes, exemptions, and the ACRIS system for recording deeds and mortgages.
+- DOF – NYC (Department of Finance) - handles property tax bills, tax classes, exemptions, and the ACRIS system for recording deeds and mortgages.
+If you do not pay your property taxes, water charges, or ECB fines, DOF can place a lien on your property or sell that lien to a private collection company.

 - DSNY – NYC Department of Sanitation.
 This is the city agency that handles trash, recycling, street cleaning, and some sanitation enforcement.